gabe-teaching/apc-523-spring-2019-hw-1-lsawade/README.md

 # Homework Setup

 ## Main stuff
-There are two main files, the HW1_hand.pdf and HW1_code.pdf with the hand written and coded parts, respectively.
+There are two main files, the `HW1_hand.pdf` and `HW1_code.pdf` with the hand written and coded parts, respectively.
+The Matlab code itself is in `exset.m`

 ## Secondary Stuff
 All the text files are the tables that are output by the codes.
 I tried